In today’s post: Find the best family tv shows that are clean enough to watch with your kids!

 Mythbusters Two special effects experts team up to test out myths and urban legends, proving which ones are true and which ones are simply myths.
 Lots of science and explosions means most kids will love this show and it’s interesting enough for adults, too.
 (TV-PG, 19 seasons, a few episodes involve myths about more adult subject matter, so just check the synopsis before watching with kids).
 Available on Hulu.

 Star Trek The Next Generation Ok, this show is kind of old and it’s occasionally cheesy, but it’s not as dated as the original series and is actually pretty entertaining.
 Patrick Stewart does a great job as Captain Picard, who travels the galaxy with his crew, meeting new species and running into all sorts of galactic trouble.
 Most of the content is mild enough for even younger kids, who will probably think it’s lots of fun.
+The occasional episode has a TV-14 rating, so just be aware of that.
 (Rated TV-PG, 7 seasons) Available on Netflix.

 Shark Tank Entrepreneurs get a chance to pitch their business idea in front of 5 business capitalists (the sharks) who then decide if it’s worth taking a chance and investing in the business.
 Some of the ideas are amazing and some are completely whack-a-doodle but you’re always rooting for the entrepreneur to get a deal.
 Really entertaining.
-(Rated TV-PG, 8 seasons) Current season available at ABC.com
+(Rated TV-PG, 11 seasons) Many episodes available on ABC

 Do you have a favorite family friendly TV show?
 Let me know in the comments!